Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Pumpkin seeds are a good source of plant protein and other nutrients which can act as antioxidants to help protect against certain diseases,” says Smith.
+“Pumpkin seeds are a good source of plant protein and other nutrients, which can act as antioxidants to help protect against certain diseases,” shares Czerwony.

-And how about this great news for vegetarians: Pumpkin-seed protein is a very high-quality protein — comparable to soy protein — containing all of the essential amino acids you’re looking for outside of meat!
+And how about this great news for vegetarians: Pumpkin seeds contain a very high-quality protein — comparable to soy protein.
+And those little seeds also contain essential amino acids that you need, without the meat!

 Advertisement